Taylor Swift: 2018–2021: Lover, Folklore, and Evermore

 Swift's first album with Republic Records and seventh overall, Lover, was released on August 23, 2019.
 She produced the album with Antonoff, Louis Bell, Frank Dukes, and Joel Little.
 Lover peaked atop the charts of such countries as Australia, Canada, Ireland, Mexico, Norway, Sweden, the UK, and the US, and was the global best-selling album by a solo artist of 2019.
 Three of its singles—"Me!", "You Need to Calm Down", and "Lover"—were released in 2019 and peaked in the top 10 of the Billboard Hot 100.
-"The Man" was released in 2020 and reached the top 30, and "Cruel Summer" became a resurgent success in 2023, reaching number one.
+"The Man" was released in 2020 and charted highly, and "Cruel Summer" became a resurgent success in 2023, reaching number one.
+Swift promoted Lover with the one-off City of Lover concert, its accompanying television special, and the live album Lover (Live from Paris), which set the record for the largest vinyl sales week by a live album in the US.

-In 2019, Swift was honored as Artist of the Decade by the American Music Awards and Woman of the Decade by Billboard, and became the first female artist to win Video of the Year for a self-directed video with "You Need to Calm Down" at the MTV Video Music Awards.
-During promotion of Lover, Swift became embroiled in a public dispute with the talent manager Scooter Braun after he purchased Big Machine Records, including the masters of her albums under the label.
-Swift said that Big Machine would allow her to acquire the masters only if she exchanged one new album for each older one under a new contract, which she refused to sign.
-In November 2020, Swift began re-recording her back catalog, which would enable her to control the licensing of her songs for commercial use.
+In 2019, Swift was named Artist of the Decade by the American Music Awards and Woman of the Decade by Billboard, and became the first female artist to win the MTV Video Music Award for Video of the Year for a self-directed video, with "You Need to Calm Down".
+During the promotion of Lover, Swift became embroiled in a public dispute with the talent manager Scooter Braun after he purchased Big Machine Records, including the masters of her albums under the label.
+Swift said that Big Machine would allow her to acquire the masters only if she exchanged one new album for each older one under a new contract, which she declined.
+In November 2020, Swift began re-recording her back catalog to control the licensing of her songs for commercial use.